SparrowFabrications/sparrowfabrications.github.io/diana-instant-square-adapter.md

 > This is a must have accessory for the Diana instant, and is well made.
 >
 > *Etsy Purchaser, Nov 2023*

+### Manufacturing
+3D printed in PETG, finished and posted from the United Kingdom.
+I chose PETG as it is a strong material and the design, although it looks delicate, it is robust.

 ### Questions
 If you have any questions please get in touch.